 If you follow me on Instagram, you’ll see that this is the fourth challenge in the Cooking by the Book series.
 I haven’t had the time to write about the others (madeleines, pumpkin pasties, and treacle tarts) but I’ll hopefully get to them soon.

 For those who aren’t familiar with The Lord of the Rings, Beorn was a skinchanger who helped Thorin and the dwarves in The Hobbit.
 He takes on the form of a huge bear, and true to stereotypical bear behavior, he was fond of honey.
 In fact, honey was added to most of the food he made.

 Honey cakes, though, were the Beornings’ specialty.
 They were renowned for being one of the best bakers around and Gimli probably loved their honey cakes.

 “Indeed it is,” said Gimli.
 “Why it is better than the honey-cakes of the Beorning, and that is great praise, for the Beornings are the best bakers that I know of;”

 In the book, the honey cakes were twice baked to keep them fresh for a long time, making them perfect for traveling around the Middle Earth for weeks.
 In the real world (aka our world), these cakes taste much better fresh out of the oven but can be kept for 1-2 weeks in the fridge.

 This is a very simple recipe but I upped the appeal factor by using this specialty pan from Nordic Ware.
 I’ve had my eye on this for a few months, but they were too expensive to buy from the shop.
-Luckily I found a seller in Carousell (it’s like Ebay) who was selling it cheaper.
+Luckily I found a seller on Carousell (it’s like Ebay) who was selling it at a cheaper price.